 If you live in a city or town large enough to have a planning department office, make that your first stop if you need help.
 Not only will they be familiar with how to find the neighborhood demographics data you want, but also they also could help you make generalizations and interpretations about it.

 If there's no planning department, a public library is another possible source.
 If you have an extension agent, they should be able to assist you both with finding and understanding data as well.

-The Census Bureau annually estimates births, deaths, and migration into and out of states and counties.
+As part of the ACS, the Census Bureau annually estimates migration into and out of states and counties.
+Start here to understand immigration flows.
 These become important when you want to compare your own neighborhood demographics with those larger areas to see how to evaluate your own numbers.

 For privacy reasons the Census Bureau often suppresses particular

 neighborhood demographics that may be of interest to your group,

 especially at the block level.
 You'll find it impossible to calculate

 exactly how much money your next door neighbor makes, for instance.

 But you can learn many patterns about age, gender, who's moving into your neighborhood, income, housing age, household composition, and race and ethnic background.